Custom software

 Every client gets a founder, not a ticket queue.
 The same person who scopes the work designs it, builds it, ships it, and answers the phone when something needs a change.
 That's the whole point of a one-person studio.

-Week oneWorking software in your hands the first week — always.
+Week 1Working software in your hands the first week.
+Always.

 The honest answers